salatfreak/pyromaniac/docs/installation.md

 # Installation
 {% raw %}
 The intended way to run *Pyromaniac* is as a *podman* or *docker* container.
-A small *Bash* script is availlable to make this as easy as possible.
+A small *Bash* script is available to make this as easy as possible.

 ## Installation of the Bash Script
 To run *Pyromaniac* using the script, make sure [Bash][bash] and [podman][podman] are installed on your machine and download the [script from GitHub][script].
-If you rename it to `pyromaniac` and place it in your *PATH* or alternatively create a link to it with that name in your *PATH* (e.g. in *~/.local/bin/*), you can simply run it by executing `pyromaniac [ARG...]` in your command line.
+If you rename it to `pyromaniac` and place it in your *PATH* or alternatively create a link to it with that name in your *PATH* (e.g., in *~/.local/bin/*), you can simply run it by executing `pyromaniac [ARG...]` in your command line.